sidd-harth/kc-flux/lab12/step4.md

 </details>

-> Cosign Private key is used for signing
+> Cosign `Private Key` is used for signing

-> Refer Github Packages for this artifact - A new key is pushed by cosign
+> Refer Github Packages for this artifact - A new `signature` is pushed by cosign